-Set a maintenance routine for your resin 3D printer so that it remains in good condition and produces great results.
-In this article, we will provide an overview of maintenance required before each printing session in order to keep your 3D printer in tip-top shape.
+Setting a regular maintenance routine can help your resin 3D printers to remain in a good condition and produce great printing results.
+In this article, we will provide an overview of the maintenance steps required before each printing session in order to keep your 3D printer in tip-top shape.

-Check to see if any resin is present on the exterior and interior parts of the 3D printer.
-Use a small amount of 95% sanitizing alcohol to clean up the resin, if necessary.
+- Check to see if any resin is present on the exterior and interior parts of the 3D printer

-Apply a small amount of 95% alcohol on the vat and the FEP film.
-Wipe in one direction to clean.
+- Spray a small amount of 95% alcohol on the resin vat and the release film

-Check to see if any resin markings or cured particles remain on the building plate.
-Apply a small amount of 95% alcohol and use a clean paper towel or fiber cloth to clean the surface.
+- Check to see if any resin markings or cured particles remain on the building plate

 Learn how to maintain your device after each printing session here.